bitloops/bitloops/Install.md

 - Administration Console
 - Login (admin, Pa55w0rd)
-- From top left corner hoven on Master
+- From top left corner hover on Master
 - Create a realm, give a name (this will be your providerId)

 ## Configure your client inside Keycloak